REPROSEC/dolev-yao-star-extrinsic/differences_with_intrinsic.md

 ### Explicit trace

 The original DY\* use the witness mechanism to have an implicit and global trace that can be used by various predicates.
-The predicate usually depend on a timestamp that is used to refer to a particular event of the trace or a particular prefix of the trace.
+The predicate usually depend on a timestamp that is used to refer to a particular entry of the trace or a particular prefix of the trace.

 The witness mechanism is sound only when using F\*'s effect system, hence this is not an option when working in a lightweight monad.